rose-collectionservices/collection-services-manual/11-FORMAT SPECIFIC PROCEDURES/readme.md

 Note that collection-level metadata for Archive-It collections should not be changed.
 These collections exist for administrative purposes and do not correspond with provenance-based collections in ArchivesSpace.
 Seeds within the Archive-It collections are associated with various archival collections and ArchivesSpace resource records.

-Complete the following fields for each seed, skipping other fields available in Archive-It:
+For optimal description in Archive-It, complete the fields listed below for each seed, skipping other fields available in Archive-It.
+Alternatively, for a minimal approach, complete only the fields with an asterisk.
-* Title (“Title” field in Archive-It): Must match AO title.
+* Title (“Title” field in Archive-It): Must match AO title.*
-* Call Number (custom field in Archive-It): Collection identifier formatted as in Cor (e.g., "MSS 930")
+* Call Number (custom field in Archive-It): Collection identifier formatted as in Cor (e.g., "MSS 930")*
 * Holding Repository (custom field in Archive-It): Choose from controlled list (Stuart A. Rose Manuscript, Archives, and Rare Book Library; Emory University.
 General Libraries; Pitts Theology Library; Oxford College Library (Oxford, Ga.); Robert W. Woodruff Health Science Center.
-Library; MacMillan Law Library; Emory University Archives).
+Library; MacMillan Law Library; Emory University Archives).*
 * Creator (“Creator” field in Archive-It): Use LCNAF when possible.
 * Date Created (“Date” field in Archive-It): Describe the dates of the capture (year + month), not the site itself.
 Enter as a single date or range, using ISO 8601 date format, which calls for a forward slash separating start and end dates.
 Example: 2012-02/2022-12
 * Primary Language (“Language” field in Archive-It): Assume English unless another language is known to be present.
 Use ISO 639-2 Code (e.g., eng).